maorash/Local-Global-INRs/README.md

   * The license agreement for DIV2K is mentioned in their website (academic use only).
 * The image used for CT reconstruction is `data/img_377_ct_reconstruction.png`
   * The image is taken from the [Kaggle Lung Nodule Analysis dataset](https://luna16.grand-challenge.org/)
-* The shape used for 3D encoding is the Lucy dataset
+* The Lucy shape used for 3D encoding is under `data/preprocessed_lucy.npy`
   * The shape is taken from [the Stanford 3D Scanning Repository](https://graphics.stanford.edu/data/3Dscanrep/)
 * For configuration management, we use `pyrallis`.
 * WandB (Weights and Biases) is integrated into the code for experiment tracking and visualization.
 You can deactivate WandB by setting the `--use_wandb False` option.